Trust VS Will

 You can have both a will and a trust because they’re both different legal documents.
 To have the most comprehensive estate plan, you must understand the type of will that you’ll need to go along with your trust.
 You must also ask yourself questions such as “Do you have children to name guardians for?”, or “How will you declare your final wishes?”.
 Almost everyone should have a will, but not everyone should get a living trust.
 Depending on your situation, it’s best to consult with a professional and let them assist you in this process.

-Luckily for you, we have financial advisers who specialise in trust and will planning.
+Luckily for you, we have financial planners who specialise in trust and will planning.
 For more information, contact us here.
-If you seek a promising career as a financial adviser and would love to join our team and learn more financial tips and tricks from our seasoned advisers, join us today!
+If you seek a promising career as a financial planner and would love to join our team and learn more financial tips and tricks from our seasoned planners, join us today!

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram